gugarosa/nalp/docs/index.rst

 Use NALP if you need a library or wish to:

-* Create your embeddings.
+* Create your embeddings;
-* Design or use pre-loaded state-of-art neural networks.
+* Design or use pre-loaded state-of-art neural networks;
-* Mix-and-match different strategies to solve your problem.
+* Mix-and-match different strategies to solve your problem;
 * Because it is cool to play with text.

 NALP is compatible with: **Python 3.6+**.